befrank-project/befrank/README.md

-The BeFrank (Karbovanets) is cryptocurrency of Ukrainian origin, just like Bitcoin but more anonymous and privacy centric with opaque and more analysis resistant blockchain.
-It is people's electronic cash, not connected to government or officials.
+The BeFrank is Belgian cryptocurrency, just like Bitcoin but more anonymous and privacy centric with an opaque and more analysis resistant blockchain.
+It is the democratised money, by the people and for the people of Belgium and anyone who feels part of our community.

 ## Building BeFrank